cristina-j/QA-Sauce-Demo-Project/Test Suite/README.md

   - `test_login.py`: valid login tests
   - `test_cart.py`: add-to-cart verification

-**Note**: I will be added a test checkout process to this test suite
+**Note**: I will be adding a test checkout process to this test suite.